-After leaving Newcastle University in 1988 with a degree in Biochemistry and Nutrition, John joined Eden Vale (part of Grand Metropolitan) in 1989 as part of their graduate programme.
+After graduating from Newcastle University in 1988 with a degree in Biochemistry and Nutrition, John worked in the food industry until joining SmithKline Beecham, in 1992.

-In 1995 he dipped his toe for the first time into project management in the Central Consumer Healthcare projects group which eventually became Engineering Technology and Capital Management for GlaxoSmithKline in 2000.
+In 1995 he first dipped his toe into project management in the Central Consumer Healthcare projects merged to form Engineering Technology and Capital Management for GlaxoSmithKline in 2000.

 Kevin McHugh – Associate Director – Mace Group

 Kevin brings experience from a uniquely diverse series of roles he has undertaken during his career to date.
 From Senior Project Engineer, Project Manager, Construction Manager and Construction Supervisor, to Planner and Project Manager.
 Kevin has developed an in depth understanding of what it takes to deliver lean construction understand the requirements and apply Lean techniques to underpin his construction management experience at each stage of a project.

 Kevin was responsible for developing the production control system using The Last planner system.
 Working with the supply chain and the Mace management team to produce an effective system that communicated site activities throughout the project.
 Kevin also managed the digital process to integrate the production control process with the project management KPI’s using visual management and identifying High Risk Activities, off site and on site production activities to monitor progress.